rob-Hitchens/trading-bots/README.md

 These files are:

 - The outer `root/` directory is just a container for your project.
-Its name doesn’t matter to Trading-Bots; you can rename it to anything you like.
+Its name doesn't matter to Trading-Bots; you can rename it to anything you like.
 - `bots.py`: A handy CLI that lets you interact with this Trading-Bots project in various ways.
 - `secrets.yml`: A configuration file to store your project secrets like API keys and wallets **DON'T SHARE YOUR SECRETS WITH ANYONE!**
 - `settings.yml`: Global settings for this project.